It's easy to get lost in a swamp of online marketing.

 9. Pay per click

 PPC is an advertising model that gets visitors to your site quickly, but as you're paying for each individual click through, it can be pricey in the long term so you need to set careful parameters.
-Read this article for more on how to get started.

 10. Get social - but be selective